sandrotissi/book-recommender/README.md

 ## Data Augmentation & Embeddings ?
 What did you exactly use for the UI?
 We didn't use any additional metadata to improve our model.
-To provide rich metadata for the UI, we augmented the dataset:
+To provide rich metadata for the UI, we augmented the dataset with covers, authors (where it was missing), and book summaries from external APIs (Google Books and OpenLibrary).
-* **External API Used:** [e.g., Google Books API / ISBNDB]
-* **Data Retrieved:** [e.g., High-resolution book covers, summaries, and updated genres using ISBNs.]
-* **Embeddings:** [Explain if/how you used text embeddings. e.g., "We used BERT/OpenAI embeddings to represent book titles and subjects, computing cosine similarity to tackle the cold-start problem for items with few interactions."]